 Term Definition Pension and Retirement Income Payments based on a person's past employment including age, years of service or disability.
 Federal Pension A civil service benefit (also called an annuity) paid to a retired federal government employee.
 Military Retirement Periodic payments to a former military service member based on age, length of service or disability.
 For persons who served in the United States military, these payments will generally be issued by the Defense Finance and Accounting service (DFAS).
 Railroad Retirement Benefits Payments made by the Railroad Retirement Board to retired and disabled railroad employees and their spouses.
-The payments can include any more of the following RRB types: • Tier 1 - Social Security Equivalent Benefit (SSEB);Tier 1 - Non-Social Security Equivalent Benefit (NSSEB); Tier II benefit;Vested dual benefit; and Supplemental annuity.
-Taxable amount of pension or retirement payment Generally includes: Employer contributions; Pre-tax contributions; and Interest or dividends.
+The payments can include any more of the following RRB types: • Tier 1 - Social Security Equivalent Benefit (SSEB); Tier II hansfit: Tier II hansfit: Tier II benefit;Vested dual benefit; andSupplemental annuity.
+Taxable amount of pension or Generally includes: retirement payment Employer contributions; Pre-tax contributions; and Interest or dividends.